 This year, we flew Mitchell to Germany to join us for the first time.
 It was an opportunity for him to explore the industry and meet our suppliers in person.
 We flew him into Nuremberg on Saturday afternoon so that he’d have at least two full days to acclimatise and recover from jet lag.
 He’s never seen snow before.
 As a result, he was delighted when it began falling on Sunday morning and didn't stop until the following morning.

-We’re currently waiting in the lounge at Frankfurt for our flight to London.
-We have more business meetings over the next week before we finally start heading home.
-It’s been a long time on the road, and another week of 10,000 daily steps and endless nights on the town has definitely taken its toll.
+A week of 10,000 daily steps and endless nights on the town in Nuremberg has definitely taken its toll.
 I’ve got a nasty chest infection, and it looks like Garry has finally caught it as well.
 I got my flu and COVID shots before we left Sydney, so hopefully that’s helped with some of the Northern Hemisphere’s winter ailments.

 No comments: